Vinen88/todo-list-django-react/README.md

 ## about

 Backend is entirely dockerized, might to to stop docker and run again on first build. database sometimes builds slower than web even though web depends on database

+10 points are awarded uppon completion of a todo, all todos are worth the same. points are removed on uncompletion. leaderboard shows users who have completed the most tasks.

 ## how to run